Reclaimed Water FAQ

 How can I get reclaimed water service for irrigation?

 Reclaimed water is available to customers who live within the boundaries of the existing reclaimed water service area.
 (Use Tampa's Address Lookup feature to determine reclaimed water service availability for a specific address.)
 If you are in the service area and have not enrolled in the program, you can sign up by calling (813) 274-8811, option #3, or by completing the application and mailing it to the address indicated on the form.

 Can I buy reclaimed water in bulk from the City if I am not in the service area?

 Yes.
 Business and individuals can purchase bulk quantities of reclaimed water directly from the Howard F. Curren Advanced Wastewater Treatment Plant in the Port of Tampa by contacting the Wastewater Department.

 I think I already signed up, how can I be sure?

 You can check to see if your property is signed up for reclaimed water by calling City of Tampa Utilities at (813) 274-8811, option #3.

-How much does it cost to enroll in reclaimed water?
+How much does it cost to start reclaimed water service for irrigation?

 To receive residential service, a standard 3/4-inch reclaimed water meter and backflow prevention device must be installed on your property.
 Installation of a 3/4-inch meter costs $375, plus a $15 application fee.
 Customers will also be responsible for all associated permit costs.
 Businesses and other non-residential locations that require other than a residential-size meter should call the Water Engineering Planning Section at (813) 274-8121, option #6, for a cost estimate.

-How will I be billed for reclaimed water?
+How will I be billed for reclaimed water used for irrigation?